DorianZhao/unihack-chunlei/README.md

 Note: I used sass for styling, so make sure to run the following command before yarn start. (sass is not necessary, css is totally fine for our project)

 run `yarn add node-sass@4.14.1`

+# [commit 2697b4a] Initialized fundraisers page and facts-and-reports page

+Imported react-router-dom and created fundraisers and report pages.
+To navigate to the pages, change the url to:

+`localhost:3000/fundraisers`
+`localhost:3000/reportpage`